Regulations on course assessment

 Article 9.
 Entry into force

-These rules are set according to authorisation in the Act on Public Higher Education Institutions no. 85/2008, as per Article 21, and Regulations on the University of Akureyri no. 387/2009 with subsequent amendments, as per Article 34, and will enter into force upon publication in Section B of the Law Gazette.
-This will void Regulations on Course Assessment at the University of Akureyri no. 885/2009 with subsequent amendments.
+[These regulations are set in accordance with the Act on Public Higher Education Institutions no. 85/2008 as amended, cf. Article 21, and Regulations for the University of Akureyri no. 694/2022, and will enter into force upon publication in Section B of the Official Gazette of Iceland (Stjórnartíðindi).]1